-Having helped over 20,000 Scottish residents out of debt, we know how difficult it can be to stay on top of your finances.
+Having provided over 20,000 residents of Scotland with Scottish debt help, we know how difficult it can be to stay on top of your finances.
 Particularly once you find yourself sucked into a debt spiral.

-We’ve spoken previously on the blog about spending habits and budgeting, but often, taking that first step to getting your house in order can be paralysing – where do you start?
+We’ve spoken previously on the info hub about spending habits and budgeting, but often, taking that first step to getting your house in order can be paralysing – where do you start?
 For that very reason, many people fail to find the right strategy for them and a budget they can stick to.
 Fortunately, modern technology can make budgeting and financial planning, like so many other things, much easier.
 In previous posts, we have talked about automating payments and using online budgeting tools to help you stay on top of your finances.

 Why not go one step further though – these free money management apps can make your life easier by encouraging you to control spending, set tailored budgets you will actually stick to; and stay on top of your debt, all from the familiarity of your phone or tablet:

 Monitor your accounts, check your balance, manage your direct debits, make payments and keep on top of your credit card and overdraft with your bank’s online banking app.

 All the major banks from Virgin Money, Co-Operative Bank, Bank of Scotland to Barclays have one for iOS and Android and it’ll make your life instantly easier without costing you a penny.
 Just search the app store for your banking provider.

 If you want to keep track of your spending, set budgets, view all your accounts in one place and get suggestions on better deals for you, Yolt is the all singing, all dancing money management app for you.